Cloud Provisioning

 request-logging-limit: 10240 # use this to dump more of request/response data into logs, for debugging

-All folders among your resource files (scripts) will be packed automatically before sending and unpacked on cloud workers with unpacker service.
+All folders among your resource files (scripts) are packed automatically before sending and unpacked on the cloud workers using the unpacker service.

-Never put API key into your main config files!
+Never put the API key into your main config files!

 Never post it to support forums!

-It is recommended to place the token setting in your personal per-user config ~/.bzt-rc to prevent it from being logged and collected in artifacts.
+Place the token setting in your personal per-user config ~/.bzt-rc file to prevent it from being logged and collected in artifacts!

-By default, cloud-provisioned execution will read concurrency and throughput options normally.
+By default, cloud-provisioned execution reads concurrency and throughput options normally.
 There's a notation that allows configuring values for local and cloud at once, to remove the need to edit load settings when switching provisioning during test debugging from local to cloud and back:

 execution: